 - Two physical or virtualized Windows Servers to run the Hub Windows Service

 - Install Hub 1 using the normal install instructions as outlined above using Server A and Service Bus connection A.

-- Install Hub 2 using the normal install instructions as outlined above using Server B and Service Bus connection B.
+- Install Hub 2 using the normal install instructions as outlined above using Server B and Service Bus Connection B.

 Note: All Hub Services must share a single database on a High Availability SQL Server deployment.

-- set the user context (log on)
+- set the user context (log on) for the service

-- set recovery settings
+- set recovery settings for the service

 - Ensure the on premise Sitrion ONE Hub service started

 - Review logs in the event viewer

 - Sitrion ONE Hub event logs can be found in the following location: